konflux-ci/task-runner/README.md

 ### Installation Methods

-Tools are organized under `deps/` by installation method:
+Tools are organized by installation method:

 #### RPM Packages